This Is England '90: Winter

 Two months later, Woody and Lol finally get married at the local church.
-At the reception, Smell, who is with her boyfriend Harrison, tries to create a scene after talking to Shaun and Juliette who is now Shaun's girlfriend.
-Her angry behaviour mirrors Shaun's reaction to meeting Harrison at the disco earlier in the year.
+At the reception, Shaun apologises to Harrison for his actions during the Spring, which he accepts.
+Smell, however, tries to create a scene over Juliette, who is now Shaun's girlfriend.
+Harvey and Gadget have also reconciled after their argument.
 When alone in the snooker room, Lol asks Milky if he has seen or heard from Combo.
 He acts uneasy and evades the questions, with Lol remarking that Milky has not been himself and suspects that Milky was involved in Combo's disappearance.

 Kelly leaves the den and walks to her sister's wedding reception.
 She attempts to leave a card and disappear before she is seen by anyone, but is spotted by Lol.
 The two sisters reconcile during a deep conversation and eventually Kelly agrees to stay and join in the wedding celebrations, becoming re-united with her family and friends.
-The episode ends with a wedding-dance party scene containing most of the major characters from the film and television series, including Meggy and Pob.
+The episode ends with a wedding-dance party scene containing most of the major characters from the film and television series, including Meggy, Banjo, Kes and Pob.
 The happy montage is intercut with a lone Milky standing at the bar, evidently remorseful over his part in Combo's disappearance.